confidential-containers/confidential-containers/quickstart.md

 root@cluster01-master-0:/home/ubuntu# crictl  -r  unix:///run/containerd/containerd.sock image ls | grep bitnami/nginx
 ```

-## Creating a COCO workload using a pre-existing encrypted image
+## Creating a CoCo workload using a pre-existing encrypted image

-We will now proceed to download and run an encrypted container image using the COCO building blocks.
+We will now proceed to download and run an encrypted container image using the CoCo building blocks.

 * *TBD: based on https://github.com/confidential-containers/operator/issues/77* *

+Change the yaml to point to the sample container image
+The keys for this image should be in the rootfs

-## Creating a COCO workload using a pre-existing encrypted image on CC HW
+## Creating a CoCo workload using a pre-existing encrypted image on CC HW

-For running one of the sample workloads provided in the previous step, but now taking advantage of a specific TEE vendor, the user will have to set the runtime class of the workload accordingly in the workload yaml file.
+For running one of the sample workloads provided in the previous step, but now taking advantage of a specific TEE vendor,
+the user will have to set the runtime class of the workload accordingly in the workload yaml file.

+### TDX
 In case the user wants to run the workload on a TDX capable hardware, using QEMU (which uses TDVF as its firmware) the `kata-qemu-tdx` runtime class must be specified.
 In case the user prefers using Cloud Hypervisor (which uses TD-Shim as its firmware) then the `kata-clh-tdx` runtime class must be specified.

-* *TBD: do we have enough details on TDX and SEV-ES to write this section* *
+### SEV

+`kata-qemu-sev`
+Export cert chain
+Start KBS (even for unencrypted)

+Use the sample image or an unencrypted image

-## Building a new encrypted container image and deploying it as a COCO workload
+## Building a new encrypted container image and deploying it as a CoCo workload

 * *TBD: instructions to build encrypted container image and other requirements (attestation, key etc)* *

-### Use EAA KBC and Verdictd
+### Use EAA KBC and Verdictd (TDX)

 EAA is used to perform attestation at runtime and provide guest with confidential resources such as keys.
 It is based on [rats-tls](https://github.com/inclavare-containers/rats-tls).